rakshithpnaik/news_app/README.md

 ### Overview

 This project is a news website built with React.js.
-The application pulls articles from various sources and displays them in a clean, easy-to-read format.
-Users can search for articles by keyword, filter results by date, category, and source, and create a personalized news feed.
+The application pulls news from various sources and displays them in a clean, easy-to-read format.
+Users can search for news by keyword, filter results by date, category, and source, and create a personalized news feed.
 The application is mobile-responsive and optimized for viewing on various devices.

 ### Features